-Hemp Vs Tobacco: Perhaps the Most Widely Used Plants in the World
+Hemp Plant Vs Tobacco: Exploring the Most Widely Used Plants in the World

 Having covered the basic differences between hemp vs tobacco, it’s time to take a closer look at each.
 Starting with hemp, there are many things to know about its history, uses, and legality.

 Tobacco has a history and story just as rich as hemp.
 Also known as Nicotiana, tobacco has at least 60 different documented species.
-Many of them are indigenous to the Americas, although a handful appear to have genetic roots going back to Australia.
+Many are indigenous to the Americas.
+But a handful appear to have genetic roots going back to Australia.
 That suggests the plant was around millions of years ago before the continents split.

-Nicotiana rustica was especially carried around much of the world from North America, but most modern commercial tobacco production is Nicotiana tabacum, likely from South America.
-Columbus’ 1492 expedition into the Caribbean was likely how tobacco was introduced to Europe and the rest of the world.
-He and his crew witnessed the indigenous peoples of Haiti and Cuba smoking the leaves.
+Nicotiana rustica spread from North America to much of the world.
+But most modern commercial tobacco production is Nicotiana tabacum, likely from South America.
+Columbus’ 1492 expedition was likely how Europe and everyone else discovered tobacco.
+He and his crew saw the indigenous peoples of Haiti and Cuba smoking the leaves.

 Modern tobacco use revolves around sniffing, chewing, and smoking.
 Smoking is popular with cigars and cigarettes, whereas chewing products include dip and snuff.

 For many years, the minimum age for selling tobacco products to anyone in the United States was 18 at the federal level.
 (And higher in some states and municipalities.)

 As of December 2019, a new amendment to the Federal, Food, Drug, and Cosmetic Act raised that age to 21 for all Americans.
 This applies to any retail establishment without exception.

 The Benefits Of Hemp